davidly/ntvdm/README.md

 Not the real one, but this one can be compiled and executed on Windows (x64 and ARM64), Linux (ARM32, ARM64, RISC-V, x64 and x32), and MacOS (tested with an M1).

-I wrote it so I could test my [BASIC](https://github.com/davidly/ttt/blob/main/ba.cxx) compiler and it emulates an Intel 8086 processor  and MS-DOS 3.00 APIs well enough to be able to run some  command line and text mode applications.
+I wrote it so I could test my [BASIC](https://github.com/davidly/ttt/blob/main/ba.cxx) compiler.
+Tt emulates an Intel 8086 processor  and MS-DOS 3.00 APIs well enough to be able to run some  command line and text mode applications.

 There  are many better DOS emulators available, including [DOSBox](https://www.dosbox.com/), but  what makes this one different is that it provides a way to run a DOS application